WoldringLabMSU/AP-LASR/README.md

 # AP-LASR: Automated Protein Libraries from Ancestral Sequence Reconstruction

-This code is used to automate the curation of combinatorial protein libraries from an automated ancestral sequence reconstruction workflow.
-Given a protein of interest, AP-LASR will curate a dataset of modern homologs, conduct indel-aware ancestral sequence reconstruction, and generate combinatorial libraries from ancestral proteins.
+AP-LASR automates the curation of combinatorial protein libraries from an automated ancestral sequence reconstruction workflow.
+Given a protein of interest, it will curate a dataset of modern homologs, conduct indel-aware ancestral sequence reconstruction, and generate combinatorial libraries from ancestral proteins.
 This is valuable as a means to generate a diverse library of highly functional, stable protein sequences in an automated, objective manner.

 For more information about the motivation behind AP-LASR, check out the pre-print: https://www.biorxiv.org/content/10.1101/2023.10.09.561537v1